Does Turmeric Help Repair Skin Barrier? Science Explained

 - Protecting with sunscreen daily (UV damages barrier)

-- Addressing underlying inflammation or skin conditions
+- Addressing underlying irritation or skin conditions

 Factors That May Slow Repair